 The reef is accessible for aquaholics of all types, and there are numerous day-trips and longer excursions to choose from.
 Sail it, paddle it, sleep on it, dive it, or fly it – you choose.

 Ever wanted a selfie with a shark? or more to the point, lots of sharks?
 Well, it only takes a single fish head to stir the curiosity of the sharks at Osprey Reef.

 Located 350 kilometres offshore from Cairns, this wild and exceptionally remote wonderland is the most northerly of all reefs in the Coral Sea.
 The fact it sits atop an underwater mountain rising 2,000 metres vertically from the ocean floor means it’s a beacon for marine life in what is otherwise a vast, limitless ocean.

 On a single dive here, you will encounter: gray reef whalers, silvertip and whitetip reef sharks, all in large numbers, while in the cooler months encounters with scalloped hammerhead sharks are also common.
-Given its remote location, the reef is best accessed as part of a scuba diving liveaboard trip from Cairns.
+Given its remote location, the reef is best accessed as part of a scuba diving liveaboard trip from Cairns with the fabulous Mike Ball Dive Expeditions.
 Oh, and if you don’t already have an underwater camera, well you’ll definitely want one for this most epic of all diving experiences.

 4. Get Wet at Wallaman Falls

 Where: Girringun National Park - Wet Tropics World Heritage area.

 For sheer exhilaration, nothing quite beats hiking through virgin rainforest to swim at the base of a thundering waterfall.

 During Queensland’s Wet Season, the Wet Tropics World Heritage area boasts some of the most stunning waterfalls in Australia, and while there are countless waterfalls and incredible swimming holes to choose from, none quite beat this one.